 Sound pressure is measured in decibels.
 A normal conversation is at around 60 decibels and not loud enough to be annoying or harmful.
 Once a sound reaches 85 decibels or higher (lawnmower, pump, motorcycle, emergency vehicles, leaf blower) it can cause permanent damage to a person’s hearing with prolonged exposure.

 Even sustained exposure to daytime road noise, spending too much time on a noisy freeway or living close to high traffic areas according to current research is harmful to your health.
-Long term exposure to moderate noise (55-60 decibels) can cause an increase in blood pressure, elevated cortisol levels and an increased risk of death from ischemic heart disease.
-Overall, this type of prolonged exposure can shorten your life.
+Long term exposure to even moderate road noise can cause an increase in blood pressure, elevated cortisol levels and an increased risk of death from ischemic heart disease in the elderly.
+Overall, this type of prolonged exposure may shorten your life.

 Animal and plant life may also be affected by the clamor.
 Excessive noise can disturb and alter the behavior of birds (locating mates, finding food, finding each other, and dodging or avoiding predators) as well as changes in frogs, bats and other animal’s behavior.
 These changes can have flow-on effects for entire ecosystems (for instance, plants that depend on birds or insects to spread their pollen and/or seeds) may be disrupted.

 The Botanic Garden wanted to keep with the beauty and tranquility of the park atmosphere so the crew came up with a simple and very attractive alternative to attaching the material to a chain link fence.
 They attached the Acoustifence material to a wooden fence and covered the material with wire mesh; no special tools were needed.
 The Acoustifence was attached in long runs, interrupted periodically by a gate (also treated with Acoustifence) or a building (see photos).
 The height of the fence is seven and half feet and it will ultimately run the entire perimeter of the eleven acre garden.